Parametric Mie resonances and directional amplification in time-modulated scatterers: Scattering from time-modulated spheres

-The second example is a sphere with a configuration of $M=0.093$ and $R=1.481 \frac{2c}{\w_{\rm m}}$ which coincides with the parametric resonance crossing of the electric quadrupole and magnetic octupole modes.
-This configuration is marked by point~B in Fig.~\ref{fig3}.
-Incident light at frequency $\w_{\rm inc}=0.4995 \w_{\rm m}$ is scattered by the sphere with the pattern shown in Fig.~\ref{fig4}(b).
-Such a pattern has a sharp dip in both the backward and the forward direction.
-Note that, whereas the electric and magnetic dipoles have opposite parity symmetry, ensuring the first Kerker condition, the electric quadrupole and magnetic octupole have the same parity symmetry, allowing for the engineering of the second Kerker condition.
+The second example is a sphere with a configuration of $M=0.093$ and $R=1.481 \frac{2c}{\w_{\rm m}}$ (see point~B in Fig.~\ref{fig3}) which coincides with the parametric resonance crossing of the electric quadrupole and magnetic octupole modes.
+Incident light at $\w_{\rm inc}=0.4995 \w_{\rm m}$ is scattered by the sphere with the pattern shown in Fig.~\ref{fig4}(b).
+The pattern has sharp dips in both the backward and forward directions.
+Note that, whereas the electric and magnetic dipoles have opposite parity symmetry, ensuring the first Kerker condition, the electric quadrupole and magnetic octupole have the same parity symmetry, allowing for the engineering of both the first and second Kerker conditions simultaneously~\cite{kerker_electromagnetic_1983}.
 The scattering and absorption cross sections are $C_{\rm sca}/C_{\rm geom} = 858.3$ and $C_{\rm abs}/C_{\rm geom} = -857.5$ (in comparison, $C_{\rm sca}^{\rm st}/C_{\rm geom} = 2.53$ and $C_{\rm abs}^{\rm st}=0$ for the stationary sphere).
-Surprisingly, for both considered time-modulated spheres, the conventional optical theorem~\cite{newton_optical_1976}, written for the forward scattering and \textit{extinction} cross section at the fundamental frequency $\w_{\rm inc}$, is precisely satisfied, despite the obvious optical gain in the sphere indicated by the giant \textit{scattering} cross section.
-The peculiar pattern in Fig.~\ref{fig4}(b) with scattering dips in both forward and backward directions stems from the precise engineering of amplitude and phases of the two multipolar modes (see Sec.~5 of the Supplemental Material~\cite{suppl}).
+For both considered time-modulated spheres, the optical theorem~\cite{newton_optical_1976}, written for the forward scattering and extinction cross section at the fundamental frequency $\w_{\rm inc}$, is satisfied.
+The peculiar pattern in Fig.~\ref{fig4}(b) with scattering dips in both forward and backward directions stems from the precise engineering of amplitude and phases of the two multipolar modes (see Sec.~6 of the Supplemental Material~\cite{suppl} and~\cite{lee_simultaneously_2018}).